Phoenix Motorcycle Accident Attorney

 • Broken bones

-And, when a rider is killed, a wrongful death lawsuit must be properly and timely filed to help ensure the financial wellbeing of loved ones left behind.
-At Abels & Annes, P.C. we are committed to fighting for justice on behalf of riders and their families.
+And, when a rider is killed, a wrongful death lawsuit must be properly filed within the legal deadline to help ensure the financial well-being of loved ones left behind.
+At Abels & Annes, P.C., we are committed to fighting for justice on behalf of riders and their families.

 How Common are Motorcycle Accidents?

-In 2018, there were 2,738 motorcycle crashes in Arizona, according to the Arizona Department of Transportation.
-There were 150 fatalities and 2,248 riders with injuries.
+In one recent year, there were 2,738 motorcycle crashes in Arizona, according to the Arizona Department of Transportation.
+That same year reported 150 fatalities and 2,248 riders with injuries.

-Nationwide, the number of serious and fatal motorcycle crashes are generally on the rise.
-There are more than 4,500 rider fatalities and 80,000 injuries each year.
-This, according to the National Highway Traffic Safety Administration.
+Nationwide, the number of serious and fatal motorcycle crashes is generally on the rise.
+There are more than 4,500 rider fatalities and 80,000 injuries each year, according to the National Highway Traffic Safety Administration.

-In the past decade, the U.S. Department of Transportation reports the number of registered motorcycles on the nation’s roads has increased from fewer than 5 million to more than 8 million, resulting in an additional 1,500 riders a year being killed nationwide.
+In the past decade, the U.S. Department of Transportation reported the number of registered motorcycles on the nation’s roads has increased from fewer than 5 million to more than 8 million, resulting in an additional 1,500 rider deaths each year nationwide.

 When taking into account more recent numbers, we see that the number of motorcycle accidents that result in death is still increasing.
-For example, the number of motorcyclist fatalities rose to about 5,000 in 2018.
+For example, the number of motorcyclist fatalities rose to about 5,000 a few years ago.
 These statistics show us that although motorcycle safety equipment is increasing, motorcycle riders are still overrepresented in overall motor vehicle traffic fatalities.

-Contact our office for a free consultation if you have become a victim of Phoenix motorcycle accident.
-Contact Abels & Annes online or call (855) 749-5299.
+Contact our motorcycle injury team for a free consultation if you are a victim of a Phoenix motorcycle accident.
+Contact us online or call (602) 819-5191 today.

 Typically, these crashes involve a family’s primary wage earner.
 In fact, the increasing popularity of motorcycle riding continues to put older riders at risk.
 The NHTSA reports that the number of registered motorcycles is up more than 50 percent in the last decade.

-In 2017, riders over the age of 40 accounted for 53 percent of fatalities, up from 51 percent in 2008.
-And, according to a 2013 study published in Injury Prevention, those older riders are at increased risk of severe injuries in a crash.
+Riders over the age of 40 account for 53 percent of fatalities, up from 51 percent only a decade earlier.
+According to a study published in Injury Prevention, those older riders are at increased risk of severe injuries in a crash.
 Further, they are three times more likely to be hospitalized.

-Lost wages, medical bills, pain and suffering and other damages may be sought from responsible parties through a personal injury or wrongful death lawsuit.
-The at-fault party's insurance company, the vehicle's manufacturer, or even the government agency responsible for maintaining the road could be liable.
-There are many different avenues to getting full compensation for your injuries and medical bills.
+After a crash, an experienced motorcycle accident attorney in Phoenix can pursue your lost wages, medical bills, pain and suffering, and other legal damages from responsible parties through a personal injury or wrongful death claim.
+The at-fault party's insurance company, the vehicle's manufacturer, or even the government agency responsible for maintaining the road could be responsible for your losses.
+During a free consultation, we can consider many different avenues to help you receive the maximum amount of compensation for your injuries and medical bills.

-Understanding a victim’s prognosis for recovery, and the risk of long-term medical complications and expenses, are critical in determining the full extent of loses stemming from a crash.
+Our skilled personal injury team understands how doctors create a prognosis for recovery and the high risk of long-term medical complications and expenses involved in motorcycle crashes.
+Gathering evidence and analyzing its significance is a critical step in determining the full extent of your losses stemming from the crash.

-Insurance companies will often overlook this fact when dealing with an injury victim who does not have legal representation.
-However, understanding what medical bills and future costs may arise from an injury is crucial to ensuring that a person is not left financially and physically suffering years later.
+Insurance companies will often minimize the rider's injuries and financial losses when dealing with an injury victim who does not have legal representation.
+However, understanding what medical bills and future costs may arise from an injury is crucial to ensuring that a rider is not left financially and physically suffering years later.

 A thorough investigation of the facts and circumstances surrounding a motorcycle crash can be an extremely important part of determining who is at fault.
 Simply taking the situation at face value is not enough.

 The Motorcycle Safety Foundation reports more than half of all motorcycle crashes are the fault of another vehicle’s driver.
-The most common cause: a driver who fails to yield the right-of-way before turning left in front of an oncoming rider.
+The most common cause of motorcycle crashes is a driver who fails to yield the right-of-way before turning left in front of an oncoming rider.
 In other cases, motorists may fail to see an oncoming rider or fail to properly judge speed and distance.

-An independent investigation of the crash may yield additional clues.
-The sooner a motorcycle accident law firm in Phoenix is on the case, the better the chances of collecting evidence that may help your case.
-For example, obtaining nearby surveillance video and witness statements.
+For example, an independent investigation of the crash may yield additional clues.
+The sooner a motorcycle accident lawyer in our Phoenix office is on your side, the better the chances of collecting evidence that may help your claim.
+For example, we can obtain nearby surveillance videos, engage an accident reconstructionist, and gather witness statements.

 • photos of the accident